 The Theory of Mass Training

 Mass training involves using free weights to build bulk in your muscles.
-This type of training is ideal for bodybuilders and Olympic weightlifters; both populations benefit from the CrossFit program, according to "The CrossFit Journal."
+This type of training is ideal for bodybuilders and Olympic weightlifters.
 In many CrossFit WODs, power lifts, kettlebells and Olympic lifting appear, allowing you to benefit from CrossFit while also mass training.
-In addition, mass training is most successful when you cycle your routine every week, which makes including it with CrossFit an efficient way to benefit from both.
+In addition, mass training, or any kind of training, is most successful when you periodically change your routine says ACE Fitness, which makes including it with CrossFit an efficient way to benefit from both.